leighton-digital/eventnet/README.md

 You need to paste it into `eventnet` client and press connect

-Once connected we are ready to inspect events, save locally or copy/paste them into your IDE.
+Once connected we are ready to inspect events, save them locally or copy/paste them into your IDE.

 ---